maoberlehner/markus-oberlehner-net/content/blog/fighting-procrastination.md

 ## Do something useful

 Doing something useful when you should be doing something else is a double-edged sword: On the one hand, cleaning up your desk when you should be working on your master's thesis is a prime example of procrastination.
-But on the other hand, having a clean desk is still much better than spending the last half hour, mindlessly browsing the web.
+But on the other hand, having a clean desk is still much better than spending half an hour, mindlessly browsing the web.

 **The most important thing is to stay away from activities that give you a quick dopamine rush.** It's not ideal when you clean your apartment, instead of doing what you should be doing, but it's a lot better than checking social media.